pi-top/pi-topd/README.md

-# pi-top Device Management
+# pi-top System Daemon

-Python-based daemon for detecting, configuring and communicating with pi-top hardware/peripherals
+Python-based daemon for detecting, configuring and communicating with pi-top hardware/peripherals.

 ## Table of Contents
 * [What is in this repository?](#repo-contents)